mortonkuo/Top_4_pct_Titanic_Kaggle/README.md

 ## 4. Reproducing Outcome on Training Data Given by Kaggle

-I got a 0.89 accuracy on test data using **Random Forest** with 10-fold and 3-way validation.
+I got a 0.89 accuracy on test data using **Random Forest** with 10-fold under 3-way split.

 ![outcome](Top_4_pct_Titanic_03.png) \
 Run the following snippet in "Terminal" of *RStudio* to get the outcome.